Prince Harald of Denmark

 Prince Harald of Denmark (Harald Christian Frederik; 8 October 1876 – 30 March 1949) was a member of the Danish Royal Family.
-He was the third son and fourth child of Frederick VIII of Denmark and his wife, Lovisa of Sweden, and thus brother to Christian X of Denmark and Haakon VII of Norway.
+He was the third son and fourth child of Frederick VIII of Denmark and Lovisa of Sweden, and thus the brother of Christian X of Denmark and Haakon VII of Norway.

 The prince served in the Royal Danish Army for most of his life, and reached the rank of Lieutenant General.

 Early life

 Prince Harald was born on 8 October 1876 at his parents' country residence, the Charlottenlund Palace in Gentofte Municipality north of Copenhagen, during the reign of his paternal grandfather, King Christian IX.
 He was the fourth child and third son of Crown Prince Frederick of Denmark and his wife Louise of Sweden.
 His father was the eldest son of King Christian IX of Denmark and Louise of Hesse-Kassel, and his mother was the only daughter of King Charles XV of Sweden and Norway and Louise of the Netherlands.
 He was baptised with the names Harald Christian Frederik, and was known as Prince Harald.

-Prince Harald was raised with his siblings in the royal household in Copenhagen, and grew up between his parents' city residence, the Frederick VIII's Palace, an 18th-century palace which forms part of the Amalienborg Palace complex in central Copenhagen, and their country residence, the Charlottenlund Palace, located by the coastline of the Øresund strait north of the city.
+Prince Harald was raised with his siblings in the royal household in Copenhagen, and grew up between his parents' city residence, the Frederik VIII's Palace, an 18th-century palace which forms part of the Amalienborg Palace complex in central Copenhagen, and their country residence, the Charlottenlund Palace, located by the coastline of the Øresund strait north of the city.
 At the age of 17, Prince Harald entered a military career as was customary for princes at the time.
 He later served with the Guard Hussar Regiment.